Gia-Dat/MLZoomcamp2025/7. Midterm Project/README.md

   - flyctl deploy

-Then I have a link and put it in marketing.py with "/predict" after that link: https://favorite-song-prediction.fly.dev/predict
+Then I have a link and put it in marketing.py with "/predict" after that link, and the final link to my deployment: https://favorite-song-prediction.fly.dev/predict